-The significant downturn in the U.S. economy during 2008 negatively affected both the Company's revenues and its stock price.
+The significant downtum in the U.S. economy during 2008 negatively affected both the Company's revenues and its stock price.
 During 2008, the Company took actions designed to align expenses with expected lower revenues in 2009, including actions to lower compensation expense.
 In September 2008, the Company amended the A. H. Belo Savings Plan to eliminate the Company's two percent match under its 401(k) plan, and instead provided for a discretionary Company profit sharing contribution that will depend on the Company's profitability.
 In addition, the Company announced in October 2008 a wage freeze that impacted all levels of the organization, including our executive officers.
-In December 2008, the total value of long-term incentive awards made in December 2008 was significantly below the median in consideration of the Committee's and the Company's desire to moderate the level of share utilization given the Company's recet stock price decline and the general downward trend in the size of long-term awards reflected in compensation survey data provided by the Company's compensation consultant.
+In December 2008, the Company changed its initial approach of targeting the median of compensation surveys in determining the size and type of long-term incentive compensation awards to Incentive Compensation Plan participants, including to its executive officers.
+Instead, the total value of long-term incentive awards made in December 2008 was significantly below the median in consideration of the Committee's and the Company's desire to moderate the level of share utilization given the Company's recent stock price decline and the general downward trend in the size of long-term awards reflected in compensation survey data provided by the Company's compensation consultant.

 The Compensation Committee continuously monitored compensation trends as impacted by industry and U.S. economic trends during 2008, and reviewed its policies and approach in light of such trends.
 As a result, going forward into 2009, the Compensation Committee has also taken several new measures applicable in 2009.
 Effective January 1, 2009, the Company adopted the A. H. Belo Severance Plan to provide for a severance framework applicable both to employees generally and to our executive officers.
 The benefits payable under the Severance Plan represent a reduction from the Company's prior severance guidelines.
 In addition, on March 31, 2009, the Company approved an amendment to its Change in Control Severance Plan to, among other matters, reduce the severance multiple payable under that plan and also took action to reduce the base salary levels of the executive officers.
-In the face of these unprecedented industry conditions compounded by the downturn in the U.S. economy generally, the Compensation Committee intends to address executive compensation policies and practices proactively.
+In the face of these unprecedented industry conditions compounded by the downtum in the U.S. economy generally, the Compensation Committee intends to address executive compensation policies and practices proactively.